Disco Chess vs Chessable: Which Tactics Trainer Is Right for You?

 Training Philosophy

 Disco Chess is built around one idea: help you master tactics through the Woodpecker Method.
-You pick a puzzle set based on your level, solve it, and the app tracks your cycles automatically.
+You pick from 170+ puzzle sets organized by tactical motif and skill level, solve it, and the app tracks your cycles automatically.
 There's no course structure, no videos, no reading.
 Just puzzles and repetition.
-This focused approach means you're building one vital skill: tactical pattern recognition.

 Chessable takes a broader approach with its MoveTrainer system.
 It's a learning platform where authors create courses on openings, tactics, endgames, and more.
 MoveTrainer uses card-based spaced repetition (similar to Anki), showing you individual positions when the algorithm predicts you're about to forget them.
 It's designed for memorizing lines and positions over time.